Hyperbolic Eisenstein series for geometrically finite hyperbolic surfaces of infinite volume: Degenerations.

 and the series (\ref{nor})

-\begin{prop} The series $A_{l,q}(s,z)$(resp. $\Xi_{l,q}(s,z) $) admits a meromorphic continuation to all of $\CC$. \end{prop} There are different ways to prove this; one is to use the differential functional equation (\ref{nor}) and to apply the method developped in \cite{kmi} (see also \cite{kramer}).
-More precisely let $\tilde{A}_{l,q}(s,z)$ (resp. $\tilde{\Xi}_{l,q}(s,z)$) the $q-$automorphic form associated to $A_{l,q}(s,z)$ (resp. $\Xi_{l,q}(s,z)$).
+\begin{prop} The series $A_{l,q}(s,z)$(resp. $\Xi_{l,q}(s,z) $) admits a meromorphic continuation to all of $\CC$. \end{prop} \begin{proof} There are different ways to prove this; one is to use the functional differential equation (\ref{nor}) and to apply the method developed in \cite{kmi} (see also \cite{kramer}).
+More precisely let $\tilde{a}_{l,q}(s,z)$ (resp. $\tilde{ f}_{l,q}(s,z)$) the $q-$automorphic form associated to $A_{l,q}(s,z)$ (resp. $\Xi_{l,q}(s,z)$).
 We have

 and

 in other words